onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-27310
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF Package **MUST** include all relevant Chef artifacts (roles/cookbooks/recipes) required to execute xNF actions requested by ONAP for loading on appropriate Chef Server.
+    The VNF or PNF Package **MUST** include all relevant Chef artifacts (roles/cookbooks/recipes) required to execute VNF or PNF actions requested by ONAP for loading on appropriate Chef Server.

 .. req::
     :id: R-26567
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported xNF action, that will perform the desired xNF action in its entirety as specified by ONAP (see Section 7.c, APPC/SDN-C APIs and Behavior, for list of xNF actions and requirements), when triggered by a chef-client run list in JSON file.
+    The VNF or PNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported VNF or PNF action, that will perform the desired VNF or PNF action in its entirety as specified by ONAP (see Section 7.c, APPC/SDN-C APIs and Behavior, for list of VNF or PNF actions and requirements), when triggered by a chef-client run list in JSON file.

 .. req::
     :id: R-98911
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST NOT

-    The xNF **MUST NOT** use any instance specific parameters for the xNF in roles/cookbooks/recipes invoked for a xNF action.
+    The VNF or PNF **MUST NOT** use any instance specific parameters for the VNF or PNF in roles/cookbooks/recipes invoked for a VNF or PNF action.

 .. req::
     :id: R-37929
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** accept all necessary instance specific data from the environment or node object attributes for the xNF in roles/cookbooks/recipes invoked for a xNF action.
+    The VNF or PNF **MUST** accept all necessary instance specific data from the environment or node object attributes for the VNF or PNF in roles/cookbooks/recipes invoked for a VNF or PNF action.

 .. req::
     :id: R-62170
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** over-ride any default values for configurable parameters that can be set by ONAP in the roles, cookbooks and recipes.
+    The VNF or PNF **MUST** over-ride any default values for configurable parameters that can be set by ONAP in the roles, cookbooks and recipes.

 .. req::
     :id: R-78116
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** update status on the Chef Server appropriately (e.g., via a fail or raise an exception) if the chef-client run encounters any critical errors/failures when executing a xNF action.
+    The VNF or PNF **MUST** update status on the Chef Server appropriately (e.g., via a fail or raise an exception) if the chef-client run encounters any critical errors/failures when executing a VNF or PNF action.

 .. req::
     :id: R-44013
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** populate an attribute, defined as node ['PushJobOutput'] with the desired output on all nodes in the push job that execute chef-client run if the xNF action requires the output of a chef-client run be made available (e.g., get running configuration).
+    The VNF or PNF **MUST** populate an attribute, defined as node ['PushJobOutput'] with the desired output on all nodes in the push job that execute chef-client run if the VNF or PNF action requires the output of a chef-client run be made available (e.g., get running configuration).

 .. req::
     :id: R-30654
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF Package **MUST** have appropriate cookbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
+    The VNF or PNF Package **MUST** have appropriate cookbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF or PNF (e.g., configure).

 .. req::
     :id: R-65755
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** support callback URLs to return information to ONAP upon completion of the chef-client run for any chef-client run associated with a xNF action.
+    The VNF or PNF **SHOULD** support callback URLs to return information to ONAP upon completion of the chef-client run for any chef-client run associated with a VNF or PNF action.

     -  As part of the push job, ONAP will provide two parameters in the environment of the push job JSON object: